 Note that the applicant bears all responsibility for safe operations and must ensure that all it and its subcontractors performing services carry the required insurance.

 Applicants are expected to provide a detailed budget with their project plan indicating rates for personnel and equipment and associated time estimates.
 Where appropriate, applicants are encouraged to use an all-found unit rate for activities.
 Where an applicant plans to conduct work on a cost recovery basis (i.e., hourly), please refer to the Cost Guidelines.
-This will be posted on the website.

 The successful applicants and their contractors will be required to provide and maintain the following insurances with insurers licensed in British Columbia and in forms and amounts acceptable to the Province: